 The SAPGUI script usually contains several SAP transactions that make up the business process.
 A business process consists of functions that emulate user actions.

-Otherwise, hire a QA contractor to outsource all necessary communication and responsibility to them.
-Choose wisely: our 400+ performance testing engineers have wide expertise with SAP performance testing services and will save your time and money.
+Otherwise, hire a specialized vendor to outsource all necessary communication and responsibility.
+Choose wisely: PFLB has wide expertise with SAP performance testing services and will save you time and money.

 The following steps are necessary to debug and rerun SAP GUI scripts.